 Cats do not deal well with change.
-Even subtle changes in a cat's environment can lead to stress; substantial changes, such as moving, an introduction of a new baby, spouse, or another animal to the household, can have devastating effects.
+Even subtle changes in a cat's environment can lead to stress.
+Substantial changes, such as moving, or the introduction of a new baby, spouse, or another animal to the household, can have devastating effects.
 External causes that might cause anxiety include:

 - New family members (human or animal).
-Cats may react in a number of ways to new family members, including aggression, withdrawal, or sudden litter box avoidance, to name a few.
-By understanding this and planning ahead, the concerned caregiver can help her cat avoid the stress of a sudden introduction while letting the cat know that he is still "number one" in the family tree.
-See New Baby and Your Cat, How to Introduce a New Cat, and How to Introduce a New Dog for specific information.
+Cats may react in a number of ways to new family members.
+By understanding this and planning ahead, the concerned caregiver can help the cat avoid the stress of a sudden introduction while letting the cat know that it is still important.
 Introducing a new spouse or human roommate calls for understanding and patience.
-The newcomer needs to allow the cat to come around at his own pace and to avoid trying to rush the relationship.
+The newcomer needs to allow the cat to come around at its own pace and to avoid trying to rush the relationship.

-Holidays are particularly stressful for cats, especially those which focus on fireworks, such as the 4th of July.
+- Loud parties and noises.
+Holidays are particularly stressful for cats, especially those which focus on fireworks, such as the Fourth of July.
 Large parties with the doorbell constantly ringing, accompanied by loud music, talking, and laughing will usually send even the most sanguine cat running for cover.

 - The view through the window.
-A review of external stressors would not be complete without mentioning re-directed aggression, a sudden and often inexplicable phenomenon which is more common than realized, Re-directed aggression often happens when a household cat is sitting on his favorite perch, gazing out the window.
-Suddenly he sees a strange cat stroll through his yard.
-Frustrated because he can't get outside to defend his territory, the cat will suddenly attack the closest being, whether it is another resident cat or a hapless human.
-Dealing with this form of aggression calls for creative thinking, which includes keeping your cat away from that window or somehow barring his view, while taking steps to discourage the strange cat from further exploration in your yard.
+A review of external stressors would not be complete without mentioning re-directed aggression, a sudden and often inexplicable phenomenon which is more common than realized.
+Re-directed aggression often happens when a household cat is sitting on its favorite perch, gazing out the window.
+Suddenly it sees a strange cat, raccoon, or other animal stroll through the yard.
+Frustrated because it can't get outside to defend the territory, the cat will suddenly attack the closest being, whether it is another resident cat or a hapless human.
+Dealing with this form of aggression calls for creative thinking, which includes keeping your cat away from that window or somehow barring the view, while taking steps to discourage the strange animal from further exploration in your yard.
 For dire circumstances, you might consider using a commercial cat repellent.
 New cats, or wildlife critters in the yard can also cause general stress that can manifest in ways other such as marking.

 Emotional Stressors in Cats

-Most of the environmental changes we discussed in the previous section resulted in emotional stress in cats.
-One way of understanding this is that environmental changes are the cause, and emotional stress the effect.
+Most of the environmental changes resulted in emotional stress in cats.
+One way of understanding this is that environmental changes are the cause and emotional stress the effect.
 There are other emotional stressors, in particular:

 - Fear.
 Fires, earthquakes, hurricanes, and tornados are classic examples of fear-resulting stressors.
 Although many of these environmental stressors cannot be predicted, it is still essential to have a plan for dealing with an emergency before it happens by preparing your cats for disaster.
-Predictable fear-associated stressors, such as noisy festivities (Halloween, 4th of July, New Year Eve) can be planned for ahead of time.
-It's best to keep cats confined to an interior room on such occasions, with low lights and soft music playing.
-Or, ideally, hold the party somewhere else.
+Predictable fear-associated stressors, such as noisy festivities like Halloween, 4th of July, New Year Eve, can be planned for ahead of time.
+Keep cats confined to an interior room on such occasions, with low lights and soft music playing.

-Fear also is sometimes exhibited when one cat is being "picked on" by another.
+- Getting "picked on."
+A cat can be "picked on," or bullied, by another cat.
 A classic example of the factor is the cat that is "trapped" in a closely confined litter box by another cat.
 The end result, of course, is litter box avoidance.
-You can help ameliorate this situation by giving the "victim cat" her own uncovered litter box with plenty of opportunities for escape.
+You can help ameliorate this situation by giving the "victim cat" its own uncovered litter box with plenty of opportunities for escape.

 Stress in the Older Cat

 Remember, that one of the most important things you can do to minimize stress in your cat is to keep your own stress level down.
-A hot cup of herbal tea, a glass of wine, or maybe a drop or two of Rescue Remedy in a glass of water might be just the thing you need on some of those days when you find yourself "telegraphing" your own stress to your cat.
+A hot cup of herbal tea, a glass of wine, or a hot bath might be just the thing you need on some of those days when you find yourself "telegraphing" your own stress to your cat.